Proto-Indo-European Language Info

 g - Always hard, as in "get."

-kw - A labialized "k," a "labio-velar."
-Pronounced just like a labial-velar "g" (i.e., "gw"), only voicelrd.
+kʷ - A labialized "k," a "labio-velar."
+Pronounced just like a labial-velar "g" (i.e., "gʷ"), only unvoiced.
 Round your lips as if you were going to say "o," but instead say "k."
 This is actually how the English "qu" is pronounced, despite your English teacher telling you it was a k followed by a w..

 r - There is no way of knowing if the Proto-Indo-European "r" was trilled, rolled, or pronounced like the English "r."
 It is a matter of personal taste, then.
 I like to give it a bit of a trill, just because I think it sounds pretty.
-When found between two consonants, or before a consonant at the beginning of a word, or after a consonant at the end, "r" functions as a semi-vowel.
-In this case it is pronounced like the "ur" in "fur," only with a shortened vowel.

 x - The final sound in German "Bach;" a voiceless velar fricative.
 I've used this for the PIE laryngeal "H2."